Nigeria: Military

 The Nigerian Armed Forces are the combined military forces of Nigeria.
 It consists of three uniformed service branches: the Nigerian Army, Nigerian Navy, and Nigerian Air Force.
 The President of Nigeria functions as the commander-in-chief of the armed forces, exercising his constitutional authority through the Ministry of Defence, which is responsible for the management of the military and its personnel.
 The operational head of the AFN is the Chief of the Defence Staff, who is subordinate to the Nigerian Defence Minister.
 With a force of more than 223,000 active personnel, the Nigerian military is one of the largest uniformed combat services in Africa.

 Nigeria has 143,000 troops in the armed forces (army 100,000, navy 25,000, air force 18,000) and another 80,000 personnel for "gendarmerie & paramilitary" in 2020, according to the International Institute for Strategic Studies.
-By comparison, Poland has 114,500 troops in armed forces and "paramilitary" and Germany 183,500, according to the same source.

 Nigeria spent just under 0.4 per cent of its economic output, or US$1.6 billion, on its armed forces in 2017.
 For 2022, US$2.26 billion has been budgeted for the Nigerian armed forces, which is just over a third of Belgium's defence budget (US$5.99 billion).

-The Chief of Defence Staff since January 2021 is General Lucky Irabor, an expert in counter-terrorism.
-The Defence Staff also includes the Chiefs of Army Staff Lieutenant General Faruk Yahaya, Air Staff Air Marshal Isiaka Oladayo Amao and Naval Staff Vice Admiral Awwal Zubairu Gambo.